 The goals of Experiment 1 were twofold.
 First, we sought to replicate the CRE pattern on recognition memory using a sample of Black and Caucasian participants.
-Second, we tested the extent to which JOLs are sensitive to the CRE.
-In doing so, participants provided JOLs while studying a series of same and other-race faces, allowing us to assess whether any potential CRE patterns observed on recognition would extend to their JOLs.
-Because the social categorization account posits that the CRE emerges from differences in how ethnic ingroup and outgroup faces are processed, we reasoned that JOLs would be sensitive to these differences, given that JOLs are generally sensitive to processing fluency (see Hertzog, Dunlosky, Robinson, & Kidder, 2003).
-Thus, if same-race faces are easier to process versus outgroup faces, JOLs should be greater for same-race targets.
+Second, we tested the extent to which participants’ JOLs would be sensitive to this memory pattern.
+All participants provided JOLs while studying a series of same and other-race faces, allowing us to assess whether any potential CRE patterns observed on recognition would extend to their JOLs, and whether this effect would potentially differ between Black and Caucasian participants.
+We anticipated that the CRE would extend to mean JOLs for two reasons.
+First, because the social categorization account posits that the CRE emerges from differences in how ethnic ingroup and outgroup faces are processed, JOLs would likely be sensitive to these differences, since JOLs are generally sensitive to processing fluency (see Hertzog, Dunlosky, Robinson, & Kidder, 2003).
+Second, if participants hold a belief that ingroup faces are easier to remember, their JOLs would similarly be expected to be higher.
 Therefore, we anticipated that participants would assign higher JOLs to same-race faces and lower JOLs to other-race faces.
-Alternatively, if the CRE is less contingent upon differences in processing fluency, mean JOLs would not be expected to differ based on ingroup membership.
+Regarding relative JOL accuracy, Hourihan et al. (2012) demonstrated that relative accuracy was greater for same-race faces.
+However, later studies have largely been unable to replicate this effect (see Palma et al., 2024).
+As such, we anticipated that G would not differ between same and other-race targets.

-Regarding JOL accuracy, Hourihan et al. (2012) demonstrated that resolution was greater for same-race faces.
-Based on these findings, we similarly anticipated a resolution benefit for same-race faces.
-Finally, because JOLs additionally capture information regarding beliefs about memory in addition to processing fluency (see Mueller & Dunlosky, 2017), all participants completed a series of questionnaires assessing their attitudes toward other-race individuals and their motivations to appear non-prejudiced.
+Finally, because JOLs capture information regarding beliefs about memory (see Mueller & Dunlosky, 2017), all participants completed a series of questionnaires assessing their attitudes toward other-race individuals and their motivations to appear non-prejudiced immediately after the recognition test.
 By including these additional assessments, we were able to test for a link between intergroup attitudes and memory processes while also assessing whether attitudes toward ethnic outgroup members influenced participants’ JOLs for other-race targets.

 Method